 Thus, eminence directly means fame or success, and tumultuous means disturbing or violent.
 Hence, these two are the correct choices.

 Another thing to remember is that the choice of one word does not depend upon the second.
 That is to say, A & D, B & E, and C & F are not pairs.
 So, don’t pick F incorrectly just because you know the correct word for Blank i is C.

 - Reading Comprehension: This is perhaps the most popular and difficult of all three Verbal Reasoning question types.
 There is so much that can go wrong with Reading Comprehension questions, even though most of us have been dealing with it since school.

 This question type makes up at least 50% of the whole Verbal Reasoning section of the GRE.
-So if you want to know how to improve your GRE verbal score—the key is to acing the Reading Comprehension questions!
+So, if you want to know how to improve your GRE verbal score—the key is to take the Reading Comprehension questions!

 This question type tests your ability to read and assess information, form linkages, and grasp the main and supporting ideas of the passage.
 You will be given either one or a combination of passages from short, mid-length, to long passages.

 Longer passages will contain more questions with it.
 This is the question type you will want to familiarize yourself with most and devote more effort and time into perfecting your reading and assessing skills for it.

 The best tip one can give to tackle these questions is to read wide and read deep.
 Passages can come from a lot of different subjects such as art, history, physics, biology, etc., so one has to be prepared for anything.